PAST. Full-time newspaper reporter and editor.

 Still, I did my job fairly well, even though I tempted the firing squad more than once.
 So, I’ve tasted the magic and the dread of journalism.
 My career didn’t take me places.
 I took it, from the smog-drenched streets of a crowded, chaotic Asian capital to a tropical island—home to one of the oldest rainforests in the world—to the barren prairies of the American Midwest to Arcadian New England hamlets.

-This journey—both through places and broadsheets—was an occasion to cover a potpourri of events in municipal governments, cop houses, courts, schools, Main Street, and everything in between.
-I’ve worked as a reporter and an editor, in publications, both paper and electronic, in metropolitan dailies and community rags.
+This journey—both through places and broadsheets—was an occasion to cover a potpourri of events in municipal governments, cop houses, courts, schools, Main Street and everything in between.
+I’ve worked as a reporter and an editor, in publications, both the paper and the pixel, in metropolitan broadsheets and community rags.